PayClearly/PCLabs/readme.md

 ### Project structure

-This is a mono repo that uses [Lerna](https://lerna.js.org/) for keeping track of local dependancies.
+This is a mono repo that uses [Lerna](https://lerna.js.org/) for keeping track of local dependencies.
 [This video](https://www.youtube.com/watch?v=Nn8G91x8tJI&app=desktop) was helpful with learning how Lerna works.
 Lerna must be installed globally.

 This mono repo is made up of sub-packages with the following structure.
 Packages have the same structure as follows